This Healthy Chocolate Cake is lower in fat and sugar than traditional chocolate cake recipes. It also happens to be gluten-free!

-There is absolutely zero butter or oil in the cake portion.
+There is absolutely zero butter or oil in the cake portion of this healthy chocolate cake.
 It stays moist with a whole lot of unsweetened applesauce, and egg whites are used in place of whole eggs.

-The frosting is made from low fat cream cheese, a cup of powdered sugar (again, I give you a Splenda option), cocoa powder, vanilla and nonfat milk.
+The frosting is made from low fat cream cheese, a cup of powdered sugar (again, I give you a sugar replacement option in the recipe), cocoa powder, vanilla and nonfat milk.

 - 1 teaspoon baking soda